conradhalling/jekyll-theme-chirpy/_posts/2024-05-31-otter-river-day-two.md

 recommend taking Crotty Avenue down to State Road 68.

 I arrived at Otter River State Forest Campground at 3:40 pm, having ridden 40.4 miles in 6 hours.
+I was very dehydrated from my ride.
+My riding effort was 24% Zone 1, 30% Zone 2, 40% Zone 3, and 6% Zone 4, much harder than I intended.

 I had a nice site, O60, near Beaman Pond and near the restroom with showers.
 The restroom contained a huge spider.
+There were bear warnings and tick warnings on the restroom doors.
+Drinking water was obtained from hand pumps, but the showers had hot water.

 ![My campsite at Otter River State Forest](my-campsite-at-otter-river-state-forest.png){: width="800" height="600" }_My campsite at Otter River State Forest_